 You may meet someone at a networking event who apologizes for being late because they’re having work on done on their house.
 It’s totally OK to ask them what they’re working on and later ask them if they can recommend a good painter in the area.
 They’ll likely feel touched that you remembered their personal project and that you value their opinion.

 But don’t overdo it with question after question, especially if it’s asking things you can find out yourself.
+Questions about, for instance, tech, like good apps for your business, are a way to keep it less personal if you do ask question.

-For example, if your account manager says you’re being passed on to a new point of contact, it’s fair to ask if the new contact has the required qualities of an employee to understand your nuanced needs.
+For another example, if your account manager says you’re being passed on to a new point of contact, it’s fair to ask if the new contact has the required qualities of an employee to understand your nuanced needs.
 But don’t ask for a full report on the person’s work history when you can simply find it on LinkedIn.

 DON’T: Talk politics